 University of Southern California: If USC is your first-choice college and you are a National Merit Finalist then you are eligible for a scholarship equal to half tuition (approximately $29,000).

 What are the admissions benefits of being a National Merit Scholar?

-The benefits of being a National Merit Scholar go well beyond sheer monetary assistance; the prestige of the award will also provide a boost to most students in their application process.
+The benefits of being a National Merit Scholar go well beyond sheer monetary assistance.
+The prestige of the award will also provide a boost to most students in their application process.
 Colleges like to mention the number of National Merit Scholars in their incoming freshman class, so earning this distinction can be a nice feather in your cap.
-The following schools enrolled massive numbers of Merit Scholar awardees in their Class of 2022:
+The following schools enrolled massive numbers of Merit Scholar awardees in one recent freshman class:

 - Harvard University: 195